 Mail art by IUOMA member Lucky Pierre (Charleston, South Carolina, USA)

-Many thanks to Lucky Pierre!
+As ever, many thanks to Lucky Pierre!